Tulane Home Tulane Shield logo linking to site home page

 1. Ten courses (30 credits) at the 6000/7000 level.

-• The four courses in the Core Requirements plus six additional courses from the optional list.
+- The three courses in the Core Requirements plus seven additional courses from the optional list.

 2. A four-hour written examination to be taken upon completion of the core course work, with topics drawn from probability, linear models, and statistics.
 The student is given two chances to pass this exam.
 The Ph.D.
 Qualifying examination in Statistics can be substituted for the Masters exam.